WARNING: This story contains graphic descriptions of medical procedures gone wrong!

 The ER doctor told me there was no such thing as morphine that was not tainted with acetaminophen.
 I told him I discovered drugs at pharmaceutical companies and of course there were pills that were only morphine, without acetaminophen.
 I cannot tolerate acetaminophen because it is very damaging to the liver.
-But he refused to prescribe me morphine and would only prescribe morphine tainted with acetaminophen.
+But he refused to prescribe me morphine and would only prescribe the opioid oxycodone tainted with acetaminophen (aka Tylenol).

 After 10 torturous days, Michael drove me to the hospital for my surgery.
 He had to work.
 I had to wait all day and then a different surgeon finally showed up because the one who was going to do my surgery was sick that day.

 Patient was met preoperatively (for the first time).
 Consent was signed.
 She was taken to the OR where satisfactory anesthesia was established.
 She was placed in dorsal lithotomy position using Allen stirrups ensuring proper positioning and cushioning.
 A time out was performed.